pivotal/docs-tap/scc/gitlab.hbs.md

       ...
   ```

-Set other gitops values in either tap-values or in the workload params.
+1. Set other GitOps values in either `tap-values` or in the workload parameters.

-  - By using tap-values:
+  By using tap-values:

     ```yaml
     ootb_supply_chain_testing_scanning: